 Nevertheless, you might want to renew the green card as an easier way to prove to the rest of the world that you are still a permanent resident.

-For more information on the naturalization process, see the articles under How to Become a U.S. Citizen.
+For more information on the naturalization process, see these articles on How to Become a U.S. Citizen.

 For details on the process of applying to convert from conditional to permanent resident status, see U.S. Immigration Made Easy, by Ilona Bray (Nolo).
 If you still have questions, would make to make your life easier in the face of a complex law and tricky paperwork requirements, consider hiring an experienced immigration attorney.